jdot-r/KnockBack/README.md

 NOTICE

-This plugin's code wI'll be used for a upcoming minigame called Sumo-Tori, a ColorMatch Edit!!
+This plugin's code will be used for a upcoming minigame called Sumo-Tori, a ColorMatch Edit!!